anshuman-8/blog/static/media/20Aug2022-State-management-with-ContextAPI-in-React.afbdbd05bce1c941231a.md

 <Space  p={3}/>

-4. Now, to use the userState we will take an eample of `Profile` component which is deep in there children tree.
+4. Now, to use the userState we will take an example of `Profile` component which is deep in there children tree.

     <Code language="jsx" code='
     import React,{useContext} from "react";